The deals, they are a’changing.

-It is important for you and your producer to come to an agreement about songwriting credit before you begin working on a project.
-It is also important that you keep track of the songwriting credit on a split sheet to avoid any conflict in the future.
+This is why it is important for you and your producer to discuss and determine songwriting credits before you begin working on a project.
+It is also important that you keep track of songwriting credits on a split sheet to avoid potential conflicts in the future.